AdobeDocs/experience-manager-core-components.pt-BR/help/adaptive-forms/components/button.md

 <!--   **Document of Record bind reference** - This option allows you to associate an Adaptive Form field with Document of Record field.
 When user enters any value in a linked field of an Adaptive Form that value also appears in the linked field of the corresponding Document of Record.
 For example, a Document of Record bind reference can be used to display a customer's name and address in a Document of Record, based on the customer's ID entered into the form.
 In this way, AEM Forms enables you to generate Document of Record and offers a seamless user experience for collecting and managing data.-->

 - **Marcar como elemento de formulário não vinculado**: selecione essa opção para configurar um campo de formulário não vinculado a um esquema.
 Essa opção permite salvar dados sem atualizar a fonte de dados.
 Além disso, permite manipular dados de forma personalizada, separadamente da integração do banco de dados padrão.
-- **Ocultar componente**: Selecione a opção para ocultar o componente do formulário.
+- **Ocultar componente**: selecione essa opção para ocultar o componente do formulário.
 O componente permanece acessível para outros fins, como usá-lo para cálculos no Editor de regras.
 Isso é útil quando você precisa armazenar informações que não precisam ser vistas ou alteradas diretamente pelo usuário.
 - **Desativar Componente**: selecione essa opção para desativar o componente.
 O componente desativado não está ativo nem editável pelo usuário final.
 O usuário pode ver o valor do campo, mas não pode modificá-lo.
 O componente permanece acessível para outros fins, como usá-lo para cálculos no Editor de regras.

 <!--   **Read-only** - Select the option to make the component non-editable.
 The user can see the value of the field but cannot modify it.
 The component remains accessible for other purposes, such as using it for calculations in the Rule Editor.-->